RetroIndieJosh/inform-extensions/README.md

 - reasonable defaults
 - xyzzy command to see current time

-Notes:
+To do:

 - this would be an easy one to write tests for
-- NO DOCUMENTATION
+- DOCUMENTATION
-- NO TESTS
+- TESTS

 ## Violence